-James Regazzo was one of the last appointed to the committee, and because of certain conflicts, he wrote in a letter to the board of selectmen on Wednesday, he will not be able to accept the position.
+James Regazzo was one of the , and because of certain conflicts, he wrote in a letter to the board of selectmen on Wednesday, he will not be able to accept the position.

 He also stated that he is resigning from the planning board, opening up a full position later in the year.
 Regazzo won by one vote from the board of selectmen in August.

 The only other applicant for the last seat on the board was Yogen Chemburkar, who told selectmen earlier that, if another position opened up, he would be interested in taking the seat.